Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \section{Exploring the Limits of Concurrence}

-Our results indicate that \humanconstructedbenchmarks{} have high concurrence with each other, despite differences in their phenomena of interest and passage and question distributions.
+Our results in \S\ref{sec:squad_vs_human_constructed} indicate that \humanconstructedbenchmarks{} have high concurrence with each other, despite differences in their phenomena of interest and passage and question distributions.
 Just how different can a benchmark be, while maintaining high concurrence with human-constructed benchmarks?
-To better understand the limits of concurrence, we experiment with (1)~downsampled training datasets and (2)~various programmatically-generated benchmarks.
-We find that the SQuAD training dataset can be aggressively downsampled (88K to 20K examples) while still maintaining high concurrence with the full SQuAD training dataset and other \humanconstructedbenchmarks{}.
-Furthermore, programmatically-generated cloze-formatted benchmarks also have high concurrence with \humanconstructedbenchmarks{}.

-Do all benchmarks have high concurrence with \humanconstructedbenchmarks{}?
-Experiments with the bAbI synthetic benchmarks have low concurrence with human-constructed benchmarks, so high concurrence with \humanconstructedbenchmarks{} is not universal (\S\ref{sec:babi}).
-Having found this breaking point, we work backwards to build a minimal benchmark with high concurrence.
-We construct a benchmark that has no linguistic structure or complex reasoning but still has high concurrence on \nonpretrained{} models (\S\ref{sec:squad_vs_synthetic_cloze}).
-Building a synthetic benchmark that requires richer reasoning between question and passage tokens yields high concurrence with \humanconstructedbenchmarks{} on both pre-trained and \nonpretrained{} \modelingapproaches{} (\S\ref{sec:squad_vs_wikidata}).
+In \S\ref{sec:squad_vs_subsampled_squad} we investigate the role of training dataset size on concurrence---while larger training datasets often yield better systems with higher end-task accuracy, are they necessary for comparing modeling approaches?
+In \S\ref{sec:squad_vs_cloze}, we measure concurrence between human-constructed and cloze benchmarks to better understand the role of human-written questions and passages in concurrence.
+Cloze benchmarks have high concurrence with human-constructed benchmarks, indicating that human-written questions and passages are not necessary for concurrence with human-constructed benchmarks.
+To take this to an extreme, \S\ref{sec:babi} evaluates concurrence between programmatically-generated synthetic benchmarks (the bAbI task suite) with \humanconstructedbenchmarks{}.
+Our results show that the bAbI tasks have low concurrence with \humanconstructedbenchmarks{}.
+Having found this breaking point, we work backwards to build a minimal benchmark with high concurrence, which will enable us to better understand sufficient conditions for concurrence.
+In \S\ref{sec:squad_vs_synthetic_cloze}, we construct a benchmark that has no linguistic structure or complex reasoning but still has high concurrence with \humanconstructedbenchmarks{} over \nonpretrained{} models.
+Finally, \S\ref{sec:squad_vs_wikidata} shows that a synthetic benchmark that requires richer reasoning between question and passage tokens can achieve high concurrence with \humanconstructedbenchmarks{} on \emph{both} pre-trained and \nonpretrained{} \modelingapproaches{}.